 At Guadalupe School, we pride ourselves on facilitating opportunities for our students, young and old, to learn from community partners, and gain value and insight from exposure to the surrounding culture and industries of the Salt Lake area.
 Recently, Charter School students embarked on several fun, educational field trips that added real-world application to some of their classroom studies.
-Third graders learned from the expert architects and engineers at Fetzer Woodworking, fifth grade took a tour of the University of Utah's Museum of Fine Arts, and sixth grade visited the studios of Telemundo Utah.
+Third graders learned from the expert architects and engineers at Fetzer Woodworking, fifth grade took a tour of the Utah Museum of Fine Arts, and sixth grade visited the studios of Telemundo Utah.

 The Charter School's oldest students loved their visit to Fetzer Woodworking, Guadalupe's second time visiting in the last two years.
-They learned one way that math becomes highly applicable to real life, as engineers explained the processes of using measurements to produce perfectly accurate wood products, and how robotic machines help in the production lines!
+They learned one way that math becomes highly applicable to real life, as Fetzer's engineers and woodworking professionals explained the processes of using measurements to produce perfectly accurate wood products, and how robotic machines help in the production lines!
 The kids enjoyed learning about the behind-the-scenes work necessary to make things like tables, doors, and even the iconic organ in Salt Lake's LDS Conference Center.

 Another prominent partner of Guadalupe School, the University of Utah, took 5th graders and our amazing art instructor, Tracy Strauss, through the Museum of Fine Arts.
 Students were inspired as they observed creative works and learned about the artists who produced them.
 Guadalupe School encourages learning from all the fields of education - whether they be STEM studies, literature, or visual art!